EdyJ/blender-to-unity-fbx-exporter/README.md

 This option doesn't work with object hierarchies of more than 2 levels.
 Objects beyond the 2nd level keep receiving unwanted rotations and scalings when imported into Unity.

+#### Why not simply using the .blend files in the Unity project?

+Requires Blender to be installed in the system, so:

+- it's a no-go for publishing packages in the Asset Store.
+- .blend files don't work in Unity Cloud Build.

 ## Notes

 - Not tested with armatures nor animations.
 Feel free to open an issue with a simple repro scene if you encounter any problem.